The Anthony Cumia Show: Launch and developments

+In June 2024, Cumia announced that the Compound Media studios were closing, and that he was merging his network and The Anthony Cumia Show with Gavin McInnes' Censored.TV network, with the merger leading to renaming of Censored.TV to Compound Censored, a portmanteau of the respective previous titles.

+WABC

+On March 9, 2025, Cumia began hosting a weekly radio version of The Anthony Cumia Show on WABC's Talkradio 77.

 Format

 The show features Cumia commenting on pop-culture, politics, video games, and events regarding his personal life.
 Cumia, before switching the show to the NYC studio, would often conducts interviews with guests at his poker table, pool, or bar.
 Guests have included Cumia's former Opie and Anthony co-host Jim Norton, Alex Jones, Neil Degrasse Tyson, Chris Hansen, Ari Shaffir, Dan Soder, Jay Oakerson, Ron Bennington, John Melendez, Stacey Prussman, Nick DiPaolo and Colin Quinn.
 Archives of the show are available on-demand.

-Cumia is joined by Gavin McInnes on Wednsdays, a spin-off under the alternative portmanteau Compound Censored, a play off of both Cumia's network and McInnes' streaming media platform Censored.TV, on which the Wednesday show is also broadcast.
+Cumia is joined by Gavin McInnes on Wednesdays, a spin-off under the alternative portmanteau Compound Censored, a play off of both Cumia's network and McInnes' streaming media platform Censored.TV, on which the Wednesday show is also broadcast.

-Cumia is joined on Thursdays by comedian and podcaster Kevin Brennan.